MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/using-externally-hosted-games-servers-with-playfab.md

 }
 ```

-And again, there’s no data needed for the response, which will be a simple OK.
+And again, there’s no data needed for the response, which will be a simple **OK**.

 ### Additional options

 Now, for the sake of completeness, there are a few *additional* features we’ve added to server hosting over time, which you can use.

-The newest is Server Tags, which allow you to apply string tags to servers which can be used for matchmaking.
-If you look at both the [GetCurrentGames](xref:titleid.playfabapi.com.client.matchmaking.getcurrentgames) and [Matchmake](xref:titleid.playfabapi.com.client.matchmaking.matchmake) calls, you’ll see that they now take a [TagFilter](xref:titleid.playfabapi.com.client.matchmaking.matchmake#collectionfilter), which can be used to define Tags that you want to search on, or that you want to exclude from your search.
+The newest is **Server Tags**, which allow you to apply string tags to servers which can be used for matchmaking.
+If you look at both the [GetCurrentGames](xref:titleid.playfabapi.com.client.matchmaking.getcurrentgames) and [Matchmake](xref:titleid.playfabapi.com.client.matchmaking.matchmake) calls, you’ll see that they now take a [TagFilter](xref:titleid.playfabapi.com.client.matchmaking.matchmake#collectionfilter), which can be used to define tags that you want to search on, or that you want to exclude from your search.

 This is particularly handy for games with large user populations, where you want to give player the ability to search for games running their favorite maps, or where there are server options running that they particularly like (as well as letting them avoid the ones they hate).

 As you can see in our [Registering the server](#registering-the-server) example, you can set these tags up in the call to **RegisterGame**, and update them at any time using the [SetGameServerInstanceTags](xref:titleid.playfabapi.com.server.matchmaking.setgameserverinstancetags) call.

-We do recommend using Tags judiciously, and providing for a back-off search (less restrictive) after a short period, as the more options you provide to focus a search, the more you *bucketize* your user base.
+We do recommend using tags judiciously, and providing for a back-off search (less restrictive) after a short period, as the more options you provide to focus a search, the more you *bucketize* your user base.

-A popular set of Tags might still get plenty of traffic, but an unpopular tag might not, meaning your player could have a poor experience as they sit and wait on a game to open up with their preferred settings.
+A popular set of tags might still get plenty of traffic, but an unpopular tag might not, meaning your player could have a poor experience as they sit and wait on a game to open up with their preferred settings.

 Next, if you need to be able to close a game session to matchmaking despite technically having slots available, make sure to use [SetGameServerInstanceState](xref:titleid.playfabapi.com.server.matchmaking.setgameserverinstancestate).
 Servers normally start in the **Open** state, but you can set them to **Closed** whenever you need to.
 Say, for instance, a team game where you need to disallow join-in-progress to prevent cheating.